 (32) 552.238-108, Spare Parts Kit.
 Use only in FSS solicitations and contracts for products requiring spare part kits.
 This information is to be specified at the order level.

 (33) 552.238-109, Authentication Supplies and Services.
-Use in Federal Supply Schedule 70 solicitations only, and only contracts awarded Special Item Numbers (SINs) associated with the Homeland Security Presidential Directive 12 (HSPD-12).
+Use in Federal Supply Schedule solicitations that contain information technology Special Item Numbers (SINs) only, and only contracts awarded SINs associated with the Homeland Security Presidential Directive 12 (HSPD–12).

 (34) 552.238-110, Commercial Satellite Communication (COMSATCOM) Services.
 Use only in FSS solicitations and contracts for COMSATCOM services.